Environment Setup

 install rhbk operator

-• On the Install Operator page, leave stable-v22 from the list of available Update Channel options.
-The Operator supports only the A specific namespace on the cluster as installation mode.
-Create the rhbk project.
-Choose Automatic update approval.
+• On the Install Operator page, keep the stable-v22 option from the list of available Update Channels.
+The Operator only supports the installation mode A specific namespace on the cluster.
+Create the rhbk project and choose Automatic update approval.

 rhbk operator opts